 However, the persistent rains have not dampened the spirits of Lim and his team.
 They project that their research findings will not only shed light on critical information to help scientists better understand the bee populations and how to manage disease, stress and habitats; Lim also sees many valuable offshoots of this project for use in various upper division biology courses at Mason, and perhaps as a part of the Bioinformatics Concentration.
 Adds Lim, “My goal here is to help push along our bioinformatics and genomics program.”

 And with the study still underway, Lim is already looking to the conclusion and beyond.
-“Our results will be very relevant to the basic understanding of pollinator ecology, and management and conservation of bee populations.
+Explains Lim, “Our results will be very relevant to the basic understanding of pollinator ecology, and management and conservation of bee populations.
 I foresee future funding from federal grant resources and private conservation organizations.
 Some of this lab work hasn’t been done before and it’s already opened up more research opportunities.”

 A CLOSER LOOK…